pyedifice/pyedifice/docs/source/tutorial.rst

 :func:`edifice.component`.
 The :code:`MyApp` component is the top-level Element of our application.

-A component is a function which, when called, renders an Element tree.
-Some Elements may have children.
-The children are other Elements.

-The rendering for an Edifice application is done by declaring a tree of Elements starting with a single root Element, and then declaring its children.

-An Element may be either a component function, or a base :class:`QtWidgetElement <edifice.QtWidgetElement>`.

-The base QtWidgetElements, when rendered, update their underlying QtWidget.

 :class:`View<edifice.View>` is an example of a base :class:`QtWidgetElement <edifice.QtWidgetElement>`.
 The View receives :code:`layout="row"` as an argument in its constructor.